NEW

 In addition, we may transfer your personal data to other recipients to the extent necessary to fulfill our contractual and legal obligations as an employer, in particular:

-• Entities in order to be able to pay out the asset-related benefits,
+• entities in order to be able to pay out the asset-related benefits,

-• Bank of the employee (SEPA payment medium),
+• bank of the employee (SEPA payment medium),

 • acceptance offices of the health insurance companies,